dbos-inc/dbos-demo-apps/hello-typeorm/README.md

 ## Serverless Hello World Using TypeOrm

-A demo app for Operon.
+A demo app for DBOS.

-You need to use `npm install` to install the Operon package.
+You need to use `npm install` to install the DBOS SDK package.

 ```shell
 npm install